Aliases for KCNE4 Gene

 GeneCards Summary for KCNE4 Gene

 KCNE4 (Potassium Voltage-Gated Channel Subfamily E Regulatory Subunit 4) is a Protein Coding gene.
-Diseases associated with KCNE4 include Hypokalemic Periodic Paralysis, Type 1 and Long Qt Syndrome 1.
+Diseases associated with KCNE4 include Cataract 31, Multiple Types and Deafness, Autosomal Recessive 98.
 Among its related pathways are Cardiac conduction and Antiarrhythmic Pathway, Pharmacodynamics.
-GO annotations related to this gene include voltage-gated potassium channel activity.
+Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity.

 Ancillary protein that assembles as a beta subunit with a voltage-gated potassium channel complex of pore-forming alpha subunits.
 Modulates the gating kinetics and enhances stability of the channel complex.
 May associate with KCNQ1/KVLTQ1 and inhibit potassium current.